 21st Avenue Edge and Schools Along the Corridor

-FutureVU calls for the prioritization of the campus core for pedestrian circulation and open space.
+In addition, FutureVU calls for the prioritization of the campus core for pedestrian circulation and open space.
 While vehicular access for service, emergency and accessibility reasons must be maintained, a core goal is to minimize the impact upon pedestrian circulation and campus aesthetics as viewed from around the campus edges.
-One such area of focus is the 21st Avenue edge, which will be undergoing a number of enhancements in the coming months.
+One such area of focus is the 21st Avenue edge, which will continue to undergo a number of enhancements.

 Parking has a strong presence along the most public edges of campus, especially along 21st Avenue.
 The 21st Avenue edge provides a unique opportunity to increase visual porosity into the core of campus.
 By creating clear views of the campus from the street, important physical connections to Peabody and the proposed Graduate and Professional Student Village will be more apparent.
 In order to accomplish this, the existing surface parking will be removed; emergency, service and drop off access will be maintained as a limited use path; and a new shared-use path for bikes and pedestrians will be situated in the new open space for enhanced connectivity.